Table Mountain Sandstone

 Schematic geological west-east cross section through Cape Peninsula, based on a section through the Back Table just south of Table Mountain.
 Not to scale.
 On the Peninsula the basement layer consists in the main of Cape Granite.
 The Table Mountain Sandstone (in the same colour as in the diagram on the left) forms the steep escarpments that surround the approximately 5 km-wide central plateau.
 It consists of the layer below the "Pakhuis diamictite", of which there is only a trace at the highest point on Table Mountain at 1085 m above sea level.
 The lowermost formation of the Table Mountain Group is the "Graafwater Formation", which rests unconformally on the Cape Granite base, as opposed to the Malmesbury Formation base in most of the rest of the extent of Cape Supergroup in the Western Cape (see illustration above, on the left).
 Kirstenbosch Botanical Gardens, and all the major wines estates on the Peninsula are situated on the fertile (weathered) granite slopes on the east side of the mountain.
 The soils derived from Table Mountain Sandstone are very poor in nutrition.

-Composed primarily of quartzitic sandstone, Table Mountain Sandstone was deposited between 510 million years ago (Cambrian Period) and 400 million years ago (Silurian Period).
+Composed primarily of quartzitic sandstone, Table Mountain Sandstone was deposited between 510 million years ago (Cambrian Period) and 400 million years ago (Devonian Period).
 It is the hardest and most erosion-resistant layer of the Cape Supergroup, making it responsible for the highest peaks and steepest cliffs of the Cape Fold Belt.
 Despite being the oldest and lowermost layer of the Cape Supergroup, its resistance to erosion has allowed it to persist as the dominant rock formation in many prominent landscapes across the Western Cape.

 The folding of the Cape Supergroup into the parallel mountain ranges of the Western Cape began approximately 330 million years ago, shaping the landscape from Clanwilliam (about 200 km north of Cape Town) to Port Elizabeth (about 650 km east of Cape Town).
 Beyond these points, the Cape Supergroup sediments are not folded into mountain ranges but instead form steep cliffs and gorges, where surrounding sediments have been eroded away, as seen in locations like Oribi Gorge in KwaZulu-Natal.